HSLdevcom/transitlog-server/README.md

 The mutations that are available are only for the feedback feature.

+## Architecture

+Transitlog-Server is built around the requirements of the Reittiloki service and what kind of data that Transitlog-UI requires.
+Since it uses GraphQL, it mostly follows the pattern natural to a GraphQL API.

+Each query in the schema has a resolver, but Transitlog-Server does not use nested field resolvers.
+Instead, each query is resolved by a `Creator` function that receives planned and observed data, processes it, combines it and caches it for future requests.
+The job of the resolver method itself is to tie this pipeline together by providing the creator function with the data.

+The Creator functions, contained in `src/creators`, are central to Transitlog-Server and all queries have their own Creator function.
+While they can be large functions, the data is processed through them in a linear way that enables returning early if some required part of the data is unavailable.
+They also return cached data if found.
+The final return value of a Creator is an array of the fully processed data objects.

+A Creator functions processes the data like this:

+1. The Creator is called with data dependencies by the resolver.
+All database data dependencies are provided as functions, since it should not be fetched unless not found in the cache.
+2. A cache key based on the parameters of the query is created and the cache is queried separately for planned (JORE) and observed (HFP) data each with the key.
+3. If not found in cache, the data fetcher for the data is called.
+The fetcher creates the data that goes into the cache.
+The key is to cache as much as possible without caching results that are not applicable to future queries.
+4. The data fetcher function calls the data dependency function of the data that it should fetch and receives a result.
+Empty results are not cached.
+5. The data fetcher function validates the data and processes it as much as possible.
+Often it calls the Object factory function (`src/objects`) which creates the final data objects.
+The return is then cached.
+6. Once both planned and observed data is fetched, from the cache or otherwise, they are further processed and combined.
+If the final data objects were not created by the fetched, they are created now.
+7. The data objects are returned and the query is resolved.

 ## Run the server

 To run the app you need a recent version of Node.
 The app uses a Redis cache, so you need to either run one locally with Docker or connect to a Redis server.
 It also talks directly to the JORE History database, so you need that running locally or available for connection.